Student Behavior and Responsibility

 - IAIA will contact the proper law enforcement agencies to investigate the distribution of alcohol to minors (under 21) and the distribution of controlled substances to the community.

-Procedures for handling violations of the Alcohol and Substance Abuse Policy can be found on pages 46-48 of the 2013-14 Student Handbook.
+Procedures for handling violations of the Alcohol and Substance Abuse Policy can be found on page 20 of the 2014-15 Student Handbook.

 Bike, Skateboard, Roller Blade and Games Regulations